spyrosUofA/IJCAI-2022/README.md

 # IJCAI-2022
-xtending Programmatic Policy Spaces with Hidden Units from Neural Policies
+Extending Programmatic Policy Spaces with Hidden Units from Neural Policies

+S. Orfanos and L. Lelis.
+Submitted to IJCAI-2022